 And I know me.
 If I took up outdoor swimming, I’d put 110% into it, and soon I’d be traveling to other sites, taking up even more time.
 Then there’s the kit.
 I’d want a set of activewear that would be easier to get on and off, and neoprene booties to make walking on the beach and lake bottom easier, and neoprene gloves to keep my hands warm, and maybe one of those fluffy, terrycloth robes to help stave off frostbite.

 In short, it would take over the little bit of my life that I have left.

 Secondly, there’s Ady’s intentions.
 It was significant that he termed it “Cold Water Swimming.”
 Addy wasn’t interest in open water, he was interested in cold water, the colder, the better.
 He was, he informed me, a practitioner of the Wim Hof method, and that calls for extreme cold-water challenges.

 Mr. Hof is from the Netherlands and is known for his ability to withstand freezing temperature, as well as for holding the record for the barefoot half-marathon through snow and ice.
 (Did he really have that many other people to compete with?”)

-Ady extolled the virtues of the WimHof method, and I don’t disagree with him.
-I have read that cold-water swimming is good for your immune system and yadda, yadda, yadda, but I’m in no hurry to travel anywhere that is covered in snow and ice just so I run half-naked through it.
+Ady extolled the virtues of the WimHof method, and, while I don’t disagree with him (I have read that cold-water swimming is good for your immune system and yadda, yadda, yadda) I’m in no hurry to travel anywhere that is covered in snow and ice just so I can run half-naked through it.